 At the time of writing in early April 2020, the government have introduced social distancing measures and banned mass gatherings.
 This means that almost all sport in the UK has been suspended for the foreseeable future.

-It’s hoped that the domestic football season can be completed when it’s safe to do so and other events like the World Snooker Championship have been postponed with the hope of rescheduling for later on in the year.
+It’s hoped that the domestic football season can be completed when it’s safe to do so.
+Other events like the World Snooker Championship have been postponed until hopefully later in the year.

 Euro 2020 and the Tokyo 2020 Olympics were both due to take place this summer.
 They will now take place next year instead.